benjaminiallen-idexx/dc207.io/index.md

 # $ cat meetings.txt
 {:id="posts"}

+### title: Vulnerabilities BITCHES!!1<br>
+### date of meeting: January 10th 2018<br>
+### description: Exploiting the known vectors.
+How to detect and select.
+Talk by David Freedman.<br><br>
+Meeting three!
+DC207 is back in action with a fun talk about vulnrabilities and exploitations.
+David Freedman will be our guest speaker, a security architect for one of Maine's largest companies.
+So, be there or be square!<br><br>

+Pizza from OTTO, softdrinks on site.
+Prizes will be awarded to the people who successfully complete the CTF challenge.
+CTF event now being hosted digitally.
+Sign up at ctf.dc207.org!

 ### title: Let’s not wait for the heat death of the universe before we secure our APIs<br>
 ### date of meeting: December 13th 2018<br>
 ### description: Horrors of API security revealed!
 Talk by Ben Hamilton.<br><br>